travetto/travetto/module/model/README.md

    * @param location The location of the blob
    * @param input The actual blob to write
    */
-  insertBlob(location: BlobInputLocation, input: BinaryInput, meta?: BlobMeta, errorIfExisting?: boolean): Promise<void>;
+  insertBlob(location: string, input: BinaryInput, meta?: BlobMeta, errorIfExisting?: boolean): Promise<void>;

   /**
    * Upsert blob to storage
    * @param location The location of the blob
    * @param input The actual blob to write
    */
-  upsertBlob(location: BlobInputLocation, input: BinaryInput, meta?: BlobMeta): Promise<void>;
+  upsertBlob(location: string, input: BinaryInput, meta?: BlobMeta): Promise<void>;

   /**
    * Get blob from storage